From 1 - 10 / 21

 Water quality and biological data was collected from four tide-dominated river estuaries indicative of catchments with varying levels of human impacts to: 1) assess draft indicator levels for water quality, and 2) investigate biological indicators of estuarine health in NW Tasmania.
 This data includes sampling from Detention River, Duck Bay, Montagu River and Black River

 • Water quality and biological data was collected from four tide-dominated river estuaries indicative of catchments with varying levels of human impacts to: 1) assess draft indicator levels for water quality, and 2) investigate biological indicators of estuarine health in NW Tasmania.
-The data represented by this record was collected in the Montagu River.
+The data represented by this record was collected in the Black River.